craftcms/commerce/docs/payment-gateways.md

 # Payment Gateways

-In Commerce 2 gateways are now provided via plugins, as opposed to Commerce 1, where all supported gateways were bundled withing Commerce itself.
+In Commerce 2 gateways are now provided via plugins, as opposed to Commerce 1, where all supported gateways were bundled within Commerce itself.

-To set up a payment gateway you must install the appropriate plugin, then go to `Commerce > Settings > Gateways` and set up the appropriate gateway.
+To set up a payment gateway you must install the appropriate plugin, then go to "Commerce → Settings → Gateways" and set up the appropriate gateway.
 For more detailed instructions, see each plugin's `README.md` file.

 Payment gateways generally fit in one of two categories: